Hana (American musician): 2013–2018: Change in direction & Hana

 In 2013, Hana met music producer BloodPop and talked to him about her career.
 Subsequently, she decided to take a break to learn music production and change the direction of her music.
 She has since stated that she was dissatisfied with her earlier work.
 She attributes this to a lack of creative control, saying of her former producers, "they just took my songs and produced them in the way they thought made sense; I never had a heart to heart connection with the production of the songs".
 Hana chose to take down her social media accounts and website, as well as removing most of her earlier music from the internet, in order to rebrand herself from a clean slate.

 After taking a break, Hana re-emerged in 2015, now recording under just her first name.
 Now producing her own music, Hana changed her style to a more synth-oriented pop sound.
 In May 2015, she released "Clay"—her first song as Hana—on SoundCloud.
 The song received praise from fellow female singer-songwriters Grimes and Lorde.
 Around this time, Hana accompanied Grimes as part of the opening act for Lana Del Rey's Endless Summer Tour.
 On the final two dates of the tour, Hana played "Clay" during Grimes' set.
-A video of the performance was filmed by Grimes and James Brooks and shared through YouTube to promote the song.
+A video of the performance was filmed by Grimes and Jaime Brooks and shared through YouTube to promote the song.
 In July 2015, Nylon premiered Hana's second song since her rebrand, "Avalanche".